zhang-chenfeng/SauceFinder/README.md

 This program will accept your 6 digit number(s) and generate a preview corresponding to the respective gallery number of a certain website that begins with the letter 'n'

+*still not sure whether or not there is an api. apparently there is an undocumented one?*

 ### TODO
 - [x] Image preview
 - [x] Display tags correctly